 -The possibility of an earthquake causing damage to the underground structure that houses the gas.

 In order to minimize these risks, regulatory bodies such as the U.S. Department of Transportation (DOT) and the U.S. Environmental Protection Agency (EPA) have established strict guidelines that govern how underground gas storage facilities are built, operated, and maintained.

 What are the different types of underground natural gas storage facilities?

-There are five types of underground natural gas storage facilities: depleted reservoirs, aquifers, salt caverns, unmendable coal seams, and man-made cavities.
+There are five types of underground natural gasses storage facilities: depleted reservoirs, aquifers, salt caverns, unmendable coal seams, and man-made cavities.

-Depleted reservoirs may be depleted oil or natural gas fields, an abandoned mine pit’s or quarry.
+Depleted reservoirs may be depleted oil or natural gas fields, abandoned mine pits or quarries.
 Aquifers are water-bearing layers of rock beneath the surface and salt caverns can be mined from either solid salt domes or salt beds.
 Unmendable coal seams are created by mining companies that leave behind large empty spaces in the rock.
 Man-made cavities can be mined from solid limestone, dolomite, or salt.